amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-II.md

 }
 {% endhighlight %}

-If you run the afore-mentioned example in Java 1.8.0_71 (as it is the currently installed Java JDK in my local machine), you would encounter a **ClassCastException** in run-time.
+If you run the afore-mentioned example in Java 1.8.0_71 (as it is the currently installed Java JDK in my local machine), you would encounter a **ClassCastException** in run-time.<br/>

 Along with it, you would also encounter an **Unchecked Cast** warning as follows.